-Aussie Stunner Tarsha Whitmore Exudes ‘Jungle Girl’ Vibes In A Slinky Crop Top And Leopard-Print Mini Skirt
+Aussie Stunner Tarsha Whitmore Exudes ‘Jungle Girl’ Vibes In A Slinky Crop Top And Leopard-Print Miniskirt

 “Um wow are you even real?” questioned a fourth.

 Tarsha often flaunts her impressive physique in eye-popping ensembles on her Instagram page.
-Another recent addition to her feed saw her wearing a corset-style mini dress that hugged her curves in all of the right ways.
+For another recent addition to her feed, she was wearing a corset-style mini dress that hugged her curves in all the right ways.
 That look also proved popular with fans, who awarded the upload nearly 21,000 likes.